AuroraDysis/Einstein.jl/README.md

   - [ ] Klein-Gordon equation in hyperboloidal, Kerr-Schild, and tortoise coordinates

 - **Quasinormal Modes**
   - [ ] Compute quasinormal modes for the Schwarzschild black hole using the Regge-Wheeler-Zerilli equation.
-Use the continued fraction method to determine the eigenvalue and the ultraspherical spectral method in hyperboloidal coordinates to determine the eigenfunction.
+    - [ ] Continued fraction method to determine the eigenvalue
+    - [x] Ultraspherical spectral method in hyperboloidal coordinates to determine the eigenfunction.
   - [ ] Compute quasinormal modes for the Teukolsky equation using the continued fraction method.
 Apply the Cook-Zalutskiy spectral approach for the angular sector to determine the eigenvalue and the ultraspherical spectral method in hyperboloidal coordinates to determine the eigenfunction.

 `GRSuite.jl` currently includes utilities for the following numerical methods: